Timeline of violent incidents at the United States Capitol: March 1, 1954

 The attackers were arrested, tried and convicted in federal court, and given long prison sentences.
 Cordero was released in 1978, and in 1979, President Jimmy Carter commuted the other sentences.

+June 19, 1954

+On June 19, 1954, Wyoming Senator Lester C. Hunt shot and killed himself with a hunting rifle in an apparent suicide in his Senate office.

 March 1, 1971

 The Weather Underground was a successor group to the Weatherman faction of Students for a Democratic Society.
 They engaged in a widespread campaign of bombings in the early 1970s, in opposition to the war in Southeast Asia.

 On March 1, 1971, Weather Underground members planted a bomb in a men's restroom one floor below the chamber of the U.S. Senate.
 They used a stopwatch connected to a fuse to control the time of the explosion and issued a warning by telephone half an hour before the bomb detonated.
 The blast devastated the bathroom, smashing the plumbing fixtures.
 The doors to the Senate barbershop were torn off their hinges and crashed through a window ending up in a courtyard.
 Lighting fixtures, plaster and tile were damaged in the corridor.
 A stained glass window in the Senate dining room was badly damaged.

 The group issued a statement saying they had attacked "the very seat of U.S. white arrogance" to protest against the invasion of Laos that had begun on February 8, hoping to "freak out the warmongers".
 No one was ever arrested or convicted for this bombing.